Expand Business in Singapore

 - All the court procedures in Singapore is similar to the legal proceedings in England.

 - The Reciprocal Enforcement of Foreign Judgments Act has listed the Hong Kong SAR judgments under it.

 - Negotiation and settlement are available as modes to resolve any form of dispute that is applicable to both domestic and cross-border differences.

-In the past few years, Singapore has proven to be a prime location for all international conciliation and is also reputed in the Asia-Pacific region.
+In the past few years, Singapore has proven to be a prime location for international conciliation and is also reputed in the Asia-Pacific region.
 Alliances that are looking for resolutions by court can present their disputes to the Singapore International Commercial Court (SICC).

-A branch office is registered as an expansion of the parent company and not as an independent entity.
-Nevertheless, the legal responsibilities are taken care of by the parent company.
+A branch office is registered as an extension of the parent company and not as an independent entity.
+The legal responsibilities are taken care of by the parent company.

 A representative office is listed as an interim arrangement that conducts all marketing and R&D activities.
 There is no legal status and a representative office should not engage in any kind of profit yielding activities.